IgniteUI/igniteui-docfx/en/components/grids_templates/collapsible_column_groups.md

 ```
 ##### Using igxCollapsibleIndicator directive

-Another way to achieve this behavior is to use the igxCollapsibleIndicator directive like in the example below:
+Another way to achieve this behavior is to use the igxCollapsibleIndicator directive as shown in the example below:

 ```html
 <igx-column-group header="Customer Information" [collapsible]="true">